mastering-genkit/mastering-genkit-go/src/chapters/03-setting-up-your-development-environment.md

 > This is an experimental feature and may change in future releases.

 Beyond static documentation references, Genkit offers an AI-Assisted Development feature that enables your AI coding assistant to directly interact with your running Genkit application.
-This feature uses the Model Context Protocol (MCP) to create a dynamic bridge between AI tools and your Genkit flows.
+This powerful capability transforms your AI assistant from a passive code generator into an active development partner.

+### Understanding the Key Concepts

+**Model Context Protocol (MCP)** is an open standard that enables secure communication between AI assistants and external systems.
+Think of it as a standardized API that allows your AI coding assistant to safely discover and execute functionality in your Genkit application.
+(For deep technical details on MCP architecture and building MCP servers, see `Chapter 9: Model Context Protocol (MCP)`)

+**Tools** in this context are specific functions that AI assistants can invoke—like reading files, executing flows, or retrieving documentation.
+Each tool has defined inputs, outputs, and permissions, ensuring safe and predictable interactions.
+(For comprehensive coverage of creating custom tools and tool patterns, see `Chapter 8: Tool Calling`)

 ### Setting Up MCP Integration